mia-platform/documentation/docs/development_suite/monitoring/resources/cronjobs.md

 :::info

-Under the hood, the Console creates a [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) with the same `specs` of the CronJob.<br/>
+When manually scheduling a new Job from a CronJob, the Console will create a [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) with the same `specs` of the CronJob.<br/>
 It also adds to the Job the following `annotations`:

 - `cronjob.kubernetes.io/instantiate:"manual"`
 - `mia-platform.eu/created-by:"console"`

-When [inspecting a Job](/development_suite/monitoring/resources/jobs.md#inspecting-a-job), the presence of both the annotations suggests the Job has been manually launched from a CronJob with the Console functionality.
+When [inspecting a Job](/development_suite/monitoring/resources/jobs.md#inspecting-a-job), the presence of both the annotations suggests that the Job has been manually launched from a CronJob with the Console functionality.

 :::